What Is A Macro-Influencer?

 Macro-influencers are social media influencers with the largest followings on major social networks such as YouTube, Instagram, Facebook, and in some cases, individual blogs.
 As more and more people join and spend time on social media and as more individual users aspire to become influencers themselves, a group of veteran social media influencers and leaders has emerged.

 Macro-influencers are distinguished primarily by a high relative number of followers or subscribers on a specific platform and their ability to engage and message on an impactful scale.
-The number of followers defining a macro-influencer differs on every social platform.
-On Instagram, a macro-influencer will generally have more than 100,000 followers.
-On YouTube and Facebook, a macro-influencer can be defined as having at least 250,000 subscribers or likes.
+The number of followers defining a macro-influencer differs across platforms.
+On Instagram, a macro-influencer will generally have more than 500,000 followers but no more than 1 million.
+On YouTube, a macro-creator has 100,000-1 million average video views.

-Macro-influencers represent a tier of popularity and influence on social media, and they have become today’s new social celebrities.
+Macros represent a popular, high-reach influencer tier.
 As today’s trendsetters, macro-influencers are experts and KOLs in many areas and categories, making them powerful tools and advertising channels that brands and marketers can leverage.

 There are many factors marketers should consider when determining which size influencers are the right fit for their influencer marketing campaigns.
 Here we break down the advantages and disadvantages of macro-influencers and micro-influencers across six points of comparison: